 9. Bench Grinder Mounted on Workbench

-Another simple idea that involves using a piece of wood and clamping the bench grinder in place to use it.
+Another simple idea involves using a piece of wood and clamping the bench grinder in place to use it.
 This is perfect for those who have workbenches at home or garage where space isn’t an issue and need a quick grinding solution without requiring too much setup time.

 The best part about this idea is that you can make your own custom swinging version of it using hinges and then bolt it in place when you need to use it.